 I was determined to get an appointment.

-I kept hitting the back button to retry my request until finally it I secured a spot for 3 weeks in future.
+Then suddenly, after 15 back attempts, I secured an appointment three weeks in the future.
 Woo HOOOOOOOO.
-Now it was Blake and Kierans turn.
-After a dozen or so error messages in a row, we were each able to finally secure one appointment each.
-It was not 12:30.
+Now it was Blake and Kieran’s turn.
+After a dozen or so error messages in a row, we finally secured one appointment each.

 It wasn’t over yet.
 To secure our appointment, which we just made online, we had to wait for an email and click on a link in the email to confirm the appointment.